Saturday, December 12, 2009

 I figgered I’d need to set aside time for a nap somewhere over the course of the day, but the first order of business was to hie myself back to the CAV, get registered over on the new field for the Nova Sedus Star Party and, yes, BUY SOME ASTRO-STUFF from their vendors.

 As I strolled down the access road to the star party proper, located just to the west of my haunt on the old Club Field, I felt a touch uneasy.
 I’d registered for the star party, but had not set up on their field.
 I hoped I’d be welcome.
 I needn’t have worried.
-The Nova Sedus (“new start,” I believe) folks were just as friendly as any of the amateurs I meet across the U.S. of A. That is, "very friendly."
-I’ve said it before and I will say it again: if there’s a nicer group of folks than amateur astronomers, I’ve yet to meet ‘em.
+The Nova Sedus (“new start,” I believe) folks were just as friendly as most of the amateurs I meet across the U.S. of A. That is, "very friendly."
 Shortly, I had a name-tag and was good to go.

 Yeah, yeah, I know: “But what did you BUY, Uncle Rod, what did you BUY?”
 I kept my spending at modest levels.
 I’m gonna be forking out bucks for the 21mm Ethos before all is said and done, and I’d just bought a new guide-camera, an Orion StarShoot, the week before, so I was trying to be frugal.
 I limited my purchases to a couple of red lights from Astrogizmos and a book, Scott Ireland’s Photoshop Astronomy, from Camera Concepts, who had the biggest spread I’ve seen at a star party in a while.
 Two big EZ-ups jam-packed with everything but the kitchen sink—and that was likely in there somewheres.
 They bill themselves as “The Astronomy Superstore That Comes to You,” and that is just what they are.